techiediaries/blog/_posts/2018-01-25-deploying-a-blog-part-3.markdown

 ## About [Heroku](https://www.heroku.com)

 [Heroku](https://www.heroku.com) is a container-based cloud Platform as a Service (PaaS).
 [Heroku](https://www.heroku.com) is used to deploy, manage and scale modern apps by developers.
-The service is very flexible, simple to use and quick to start allowing developers to focus more on the product rather than spending too much time in the technology.
-Added to this, [Heroku](https://www.heroku.com) is fully managed, this further reduces the time developers need to spend on maintaining servers, hardware of the infrastructure.
+The service is very flexible, simple to use and quick to start allowing developers to focus more on the product rather than spending too much time on the technology.
+Added to this, [Heroku](https://www.heroku.com) is fully managed, this further reduces the time developers need to spend on maintaining servers and the hardware of the infrastructure.

 ## About Travis CI